puppetlabs-toy-chest/puppet-quest-guide/quests/defined_resource_types.md

 The final content of the file is given below, but managing the big `pub_key` block may be a little awkward, especially if you're not used to Vim.
-(If you are comfortable with Vim, feel free to skip this paragraph)
+(If you are comfortable with Vim, feel free to skip the next paragraph.)

 First, you'll need to trim the `ssh-rsa` and `root@learning.puppetlabs.vm` strings from the beginning and end of the key.
 First, position your cursor over the